These flavorful zucchini fritters are baked rather than fried, although you could fry them if you'd like.

 Instructions

-- Grate the zucchini using your food processor's grating attachment, or the largest holes in a box grater, as shown in the video.
+- Grate the zucchini using your food processor's grating attachment or the largest holes in a box grater.

-- Preheat your oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper and spray it with olive oil.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with high-heat-resistant parchment paper and spray it with extra virgin olive oil.

 - Transfer the grated zucchini to a medium bowl.
 Mix in the scallions, garlic, remaining ½ teaspoon kosher salt, black pepper, eggs, almond flour, and coconut flour.

-- Use a 4-tablespoon scoop to scoop out mounds of the mixture onto the prepared baking sheet.
-Use the back of a spoon to gently flatten and shape the mounds into rounds, as shown in the video.
+- Use a 4-tablespoon scoop to scoop mounds of the mixture onto the prepared baking sheet.
+Use the back of a spoon to gently flatten and shape the mounds into rounds.
 Spray their tops with olive oil.

-- Bake the fritters until golden brown and wonderfully fragrant, about 15 minutes on each side, spraying again with olive oil after flipping them.
+- Bake the fritters until golden brown and fragrant, for about 15 minutes on each side, spraying again with olive oil after flipping them.
 Serve immediately.

 Notes